 The Member Handbook and Provider Directory are provided at no cost to you.
 If you need this handbook, provider directory, or other health information in another language or in an alternative format such as large font, audio or accessible pdf, please contact Member Services at 1-888-788-4408 or TTY/TDY 711.
-Or, visit us online at azcompletehealth.com/members/medicaid.html.
+Or, visit us online at azcompletehealth.com/members/medicaid.html

-Also, if you need an interpreter please call Member Services at least five (5) days before your medical appointment to arrange the language assistance in time for your appointments.
+Also, if you need an interpreter please call Member Services at 1-888-788-4408, TTY/TDY 711 at least five (5) days before your medical appointment to arrange the language assistance in time for your appointments.
 There is no cost for the interpretation.
 You are not required to use family or friends to interpret for you, and in fact, we discourage this from happening.
-Qualified interpreters should be used for any language assistance needs
+Qualified interpreters should be used for any language assistance needs.